About AIMS

 Our Equality, Diversity and Inclusivity statement reflects our determination to promote equality, diversity and inclusivity for everyone who uses the maternity services.

-Our Environmental policy sets out our commitment to the principles of environmental protection and sustainable development.
+Our Environmental policy sets out our commitment to understanding, monitoring and reducing our environmental impact.

 Our Data Protection and Privacy policy explains how we use and how we try to protect the personal data provided to us by our members, Volunteers, donors, and other contacts.